abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/1-Data-Structures.md

 - When creating a low-level array in a computer system, the precise size of that array must be explicitly declared in order for the system to properly allocate a consecutive piece of memory for its storage
 - Because the system might dedicate neighboring memory locations to store other data, the capacity of an array cannot trivially be increased by expanding into subsequent cells.
 In the context of representing a Python `tuple` or `str` instance, this constraint is no problem.
 Instances of those classes are immutable, so the correct size for an underlying array can be fixed when the object is instantiated.
+- Each cell of an array must use the same number of bytes.
+This requirement is what allows an arbitrary cell of the array to be accessed in constant time based on its index.
+In particular, if one knows the memory address at which an array starts, the number of bytes per element (e.g., `2` for a Unicode character), and a desired index within the array, the appropriate memory address can be computed using the calculation
+  - Formula = **`start + cellsize * index`**
+  - By this formula, the cell at index 0 begins precisely at the start of the array, the cell at index 1 begins precisely cellsize bytes beyond the start of the array, and so on.
+As an example, cell 4 of Figure 5.2 begins at memory location `2146+2 * 4 = 2146+8 = 2154`

 #### Dynamic Array

 **dynamic** -> can change size after initiation based on the need

+> **Dynamic array** is that a list instance maintains an underlying array that often has greater capacity than the current length of the list.
+>
+> - This extra capacity makes it easy to append a new element to the list by using the next available cell of the array.

 - this is where languages differ in allocating (managing) memory, as language like `c++` requires to have static array and to change it you need to redeclare another array with the new size which will be in **different memory location**
 - language like **python** are dynamic and it automatically manages memory for us